 The type of document you have to send depends on what GetCoveredNJ could not confirm.
-Listed below are the documents you may be asked to send.
 The most common data matching issues are income, citizenship, and immigration information.
 You will have 90 days to send your documents.

 If you apply for coverage outside of Open Enrollment, you may need to send documents to learn if you qualify for a Special Enrollment Period.

 You will know if you need to send documents when you get your eligibility letter.
 You can also look in your GetCoveredNJ account.
 When you apply, you will get an eligibility letter.
 If it says you have to send documents to confirm information, send them as soon as you can.